cruizba/ubuntu-bitnami-mongodb/README.md

 Non-official copy of the Bitnami MongoDB image but using Ubuntu instead of Debian.

 - Base image: `ubuntu:24.04`
-- Works like the Bitnami mongodb image
+- Works like the Bitnami MongoDB image
 - Support for AMD64 and ARM64 architectures

 > [!WARNING]